articles

 February 1 - 29

 Each February we have an opportunity to celebrate and learn more about the history, contributions, influence and the culture black people have had on our country.
 Harriet Tubman, Frederick Douglass, Booker T. Washington and Martin Luther King Jr. are just a small few of the many influential African Americans for our kids — and us! — to learn about and celebrate all month long after all Black History is American History.
+Take an extra step this month and learn about the impact of local Black People in California, Los Angeles and Ventura Counties.

 Interesting Black History: California, Los Angeles and Ventura County

-Local Museums to explore Black History:
+Local Museums to explore Black History

 Many other Local Museums have ongoing or special exhibits featuring Black History, especially during the month of February.